Change accessibility Google translate Change contrast Font size

 Fire Safety Equipment Servicing and Testing

 In line with the requirements of British Standards, and the Fire Safety Order, Longhurst Group will carry out regular tests on all communal and office fire protection equipment.
 The frequency of tests will be as recommended by the installer or manufacturer and/or by risk assessment findings.
-In general, the following guidelines will apply to communal areas:
+In general, the following guidelines will apply in communal areas:

-• Weekly - testing of fire alarm systems, communal smoke detectors andautomatic opening vents (AOV).
+• Weekly – testing of fire alarm systems, communal smoke detectors and automatic opening vents (AOV).

 • Monthly – testing of emergency lighting systems.